How the Federal Government Is Working to Improve Its Cybersecurity Workforce – Info CCrime

 Limited Upward Mobility

-A struggle facing many cybersecurity employees for government agencies is uncertainty about career advancement.
+A struggle facing many cybersecurity employees working for government agencies is uncertainty about career advancement.
 Especially with the fragmentation among departments, there has not been a clear career path for employees within the job category.
 Complicating this further, there are abundant cybersecurity jobs available nationwide at private-sector companies with clear development paths, so without internal opportunities for advancement, government employees could be motivated to look for growth elsewhere.

 Under the new plan, the Department of Homeland Security (DHS) will have the authority to match cybersecurity needs to the talent that can address them and accordingly will enable these employees to grow their careers within the technical sphere and be as professionally ambitious as they choose to be.
 Additionally, government cybersecurity jobs will become flexible enough that employees may move among positions and agencies easily, allowing for workers to more simply choose where their career heads next.